Myeloperoxidase: Function

 MPO is a member of the XPO subfamily of peroxidases and produces hypochlorous acid (HOCl) from hydrogen peroxide (H_{2}O_{2}) and chloride anion (Cl^{−}) (or hypobromous acid if Br- is present) during the neutrophil's defensive respiratory burst.
 It requires heme as a cofactor.
 Furthermore, it oxidizes tyrosine to tyrosyl radical using hydrogen peroxide as an oxidizing agent.

 However, this hypochlorous acid may also cause oxidative damage in host tissue.
 Moreover, MPO oxidation of apoA-I reduces HDL-mediated inhibition of apoptosis and inflammation.
 In addition, MPO mediates protein nitrosylation and the formation of 3-chlorotyrosine and dityrosine post-translational modifications.

 Myeloperoxidase is the first and so far only human enzyme known to break down carbon nanotubes, allaying a concern among clinicians that using nanotubes for targeted delivery of medicines would lead to an unhealthy buildup of nanotubes in tissues.

 Role in innate immunity

 Neutrophils use myeloperoxidase to produce the substances needed for their respiratory burst.
-Hypochlorous acid and tyrosyl radical are cytotoxic, so they are used by the neutrophil to kill bacteria and certain types of fungi.
+Hypochlorous acid and tyrosyl radical are cytotoxic, hence they are used by the neutrophil to kill bacteria and certain types of fungi.